 Get Involved

 The YAG programme runs for three years, starting in January and finishing in December.
 The 2023-2025 intake is now full.
-Applications will open in autumn 2025 for the next three-year intake
+Applications will open in November 2025 for the next three-year intake

 The criteria is as follows:

-- Alpine climbing experience in both summer and winter, in a variety of countries/areas/ranges, and have climbed technical routes (this is open to interpretation, but ideally mid-range technical rock/ice/mixed climbing)
+- Alpine climbing experience in both summer and winter, in a variety of countries/areas/ranges, and have climbed technical routes of at least TD which involve technical rock, ice or mixed climbing.
+Classic alpine 'north face routes' routes are beneficial.

 Please note the YAG mission statement: “to improve the safety and knowledge of young alpine climbers, giving them the skills to climb - in alpine - style - in the Greater Ranges around the world.
 We aim to advance the next generation of world-leading young UK alpinists via a three-year, elite-level programme featuring courses, trips, expeditions and mentorship.”